uomofocaccina/Jana/README.md

 ```
 The SQLite database is persisted in `./data` on the host, mapped to `/app/db` inside the container.

-**Docker Compose — build dai sorgenti:**
+**Docker Compose — build from source:**

-To build the image directly from source (requires Docker with BuildKit):
+To build the image directly from source:
 ```bash
 docker compose -f docker-compose-build.yml up -d --build
 ```
-The Dockerfile performs a multi-stage build: compiles the .NET 8 backend, builds the frontend with Node 22, then assembles a minimal runtime image.
-The first build takes a few minutes; subsequent builds are faster thanks to layer caching.

 **Docker CLI:**
 ```bash